-Course requirement: TAP students.
+Prerequisite: BUA 302, 311, 321.
 An exploration of the many aspects of financial planning including: retirement planning, debt management, estate planning, insurance planning, and investment planning.

 BUA 495 - STUDENT PROJECT (variable credit)

 A student project is an individual or group project of special interest to students.
 Field research and student creativity are encouraged.
 Faculty supervision is provided with the approval of the chairperson.